-The success of the Key Spouse Program is dependent upon the concise flow of information.
+The success of the KSP is dependent upon the concise flow of information.
 Quarterly meetings are recommended to establish expectations and monitor unit needs.

-The flow of information is reciprocal between leadership and the KS/KSM.
-The KS in turn provides information to unit spouses via email, text, phone, newsletters, meetings, social media and other applicable forms of communication.
+The flow of information is reciprocal between leadership and the KS.
+The KS, in turn, provides information to unit spouses via email, text, phone, newsletters, meetings, social media and other applicable forms of communication.
 The KS should take note of recurring requests or needs from unit spouses and relay trends or concerns back to unit leadership.

-Additionally, to enhance communication across the installation, recommend Unit Key Spouse Teams meet regularly to share information.
+Additionally, to enhance communication across the installation, it is recommended unit KS teams meet regularly to share information.